Gérard Prunier

 —particularly the Horn of Africa and the African Great Lakes regions.

 Biography

 Prunier received a PhD in African History in 1981 from the University of Paris, spending a year at Harvard University and a stay in Caracas, Venezuela.
 In 1984, he joined the CNRS scientific institution in Paris as a researcher.
 He later also became Director of the French Centre for Ethiopian Studies in Addis Ababa.

 Prunier has published over 120 articles and five books.
 He is fluent in his native French, as well as English and Spanish.
-He also has good knowledge of Italian and German, and a basic knowledge of Juba Arabic (Sudanese colloquial Arabic) and Swahili.
+He also has good knowledge of Italian and German, and a basic knowledge of Juba Arabic (South Sudanese colloquial Arabic) and Swahili.